Kurorin-fs/Kuro_B787-8_Installer/index.md

 <details><summary><strong>Where can I get support</strong></summary>

 - Read following FAQ before contact support.
-  >It solves 99% of the problem.
+  >It solves 99% of problems.
 - Support requests should be directed to the HorizonSim discord.
   - Link: https://discord.gg/Peyby68DTs
 </details>